wawandco/maildoor/README.md

 After seeing how to initialize the Maildoor Instance, lets dig a deeper into what some of these options mean.

-#### CSRFTokenSecret

-This option sets the secret used by the signin form to protect against CSRF attacks.
-We recommend to pull this value from an environment variable or secret storage.

 #### FinderFn

 The finder function is used to find a user by email address.
 The logic for looking up users is up to the application developer, but it should return an `Emailable` instance to be used on the signin flow.